 Initial inspections will be performed for any new unsealed source laboratory on the OSU campus.
-A RAM notebook will be provided to the PI, for record keeping purposes, by Radiation Safety Office personnel.
+A RAM notebook will be provided to the PI for record keeping purposes by Radiation Safety Office personnel.
 This notebook will have the following sections:

 - RSO Training Certificates: Current training certificates should be maintained in the notebook and readily available for review upon request. - Lab Specific Training Documentation: Current LST documentation for all users should be retained in the notebook and readily available for review upon request. - Survey Equipment Calibration and Efficiency Information: All survey instruments must be calibrated or have efficiencies determined at least once per year (see Section 7.a).
-Current calibration and efficiency records must be maintained and be readily available for review upon request. - RSO Inspections and Quarterly Reports: These should be maintained in the PI's records and referenced as needed.

-- Current RAM Applications and Approvals: These should be maintained in the PI's records and referenced as needed. - Monthly Contamination Surveys: All monthly contamination surveys should be properly documented as described in Section 7.d.
-All records should be maintained in the notebook and readily available for review upon request. - Inventory Disposition Sheets: These documents are provided to you by the Radiation Safety Office, once your package has been checked in.
+Current calibration and efficiency records must be maintained and be readily available for review upon request. - RSO Inspections and Quarterly Reports: These should be maintained in the PI's records and referenced as needed. - Current RAM Applications and Approvals: These should be maintained in the PI's records and referenced as needed. - Monthly Contamination Surveys: All monthly contamination surveys should be properly documented as described in Section 7.d.
+All records should be maintained in the notebook and readily available for review upon request. - Inventory Disposition Sheets: These documents are provided to you by the Radiation Safety Office once your package has been checked in.
 Users should record each use of the indicated stock vial and indicate what kind of waste was generated.
-This information should then be entered into the URC Assistant database to keep the online inventory up to date.
+This information should then be entered into the URC Assistant database to keep the online inventory up-to-date.
 If your users have direct access to your online inventory, then this step can be skipped.
 However, you must always be able to access up-to-date records of your inventory upon request.
-Contact Radiation Safety personnel to make arrangements for your users to have access to your online inventory, if desired. - Usage Contamination Surveys: All usage contamination surveys should be properly documented as described in Section 7.d.
+Contact Radiation Safety personnel to make arrangements for your users to have access to your online inventory. - Usage Contamination Surveys: All usage contamination surveys should be properly documented as described in Section 7.d.
 All records should be maintained in the notebook and readily available for review upon request.

-The initial inspection may require multiple visits by Radiation Safety Office personnel to ensure all survey equipment, shielding, and security requirements have been met.
-Additionally, specific signage and notices must be posted by Radiation Safety Office personnel.
+The initial inspection may require multiple visits by Radiation Safety Office personnel as specific signage and notices must be posted by Radiation Safety Office personnel in addition to ensuring that all survey equipment, shielding, and security requirements have been met.